Learning through Involvement

 ASWC Media Organizations

-The Pioneer, better known as the Pio, is the free weekly student newspaper.
-The purpose of the Pio is to inform, entertain, and provide both a catalyst and a forum for expression within the Whitman community.
-If you have an opinion about an issue on campus or around the world, submit an article and you might find your name in the next Pio.
-The Pio hires new staff members at the beginning of each semester and encourages anyone to apply.
+The Wire is the free weekly student newspaper.
+The purpose of the Wire is to inform, entertain, and provide both a catalyst and a forum for expression within the Whitman community.
+If you have an opinion about an issue on campus or around the world, submit an article and you might find your name in the next Wire.
+The Wire hires new staff members at the beginning of each semester and encourages anyone to apply.

 blue moon, a yearly publication, accepts submissions of poetry, prose, and art, as well as digital media such as film, from the Whitman community.
 It is distributed in May.
 Prizes are awarded for the best entry in each category.
 Contact the blue moon editor (firstname.lastname@example.org) or the ASWC Director of Communications to find out how you can get involved or to submit your work.
 It really is a work of art.